KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Should standard library (aka batteries) shrink, stay stable, or continue expanding: some very old batteries have been removed, but not much has been done.
 It is a mixed bag.
 How do you reconcile the slow release of modules versus higher velocity when left out versus the ease of downloading Python and having an amazing suite of functionality?
 One opinion is that the standard library should not grow much more.
 Python should only have the batteries that are essential for bootstrapping and interoperability between packages.
 The overhead of maintaining packages in the standard library into perpetuity is painful and costly.
 PyPI is an amazing package registry and packages should be hosted there anytime remotely possible.

-Evolving Python's governance: the governance structure should be re-evaluted on an ongoing basis.
+Evolving Python's governance: the governance structure should be re-evaluated on an ongoing basis.
 The team has grown and changed a lot since the initial governance model was put in place, but that doesn't mean it needs to be dramatically changed.
 Two year terms or term limits are being considered.

 Python 3.15 major features:
 * Lazy imports